Gov. Ron DeSantis Announces $1,000 Bonuses For Florida Teachers, Principals

 BAKER COUNTY (CBSMiami) – It’s official.
 Public school teachers and principals in Florida will receive $1,000 bonuses, Gov. Ron DeSantis announced on Wednesday.

 Speaking at Baker County Middle School in north Florida, Gov. DeSantis said the bonuses are part of the state’s $100 billion budget that the Florida Legislature agreed on.
-DeSantis says he will sign the new budget soon.READ MORE: South Florida Arrests Made In Connection To Multi-Million-Dollar Healthcare Scam
+DeSantis says he will sign the new budget soon.READ MORE: Meal Deals & Other Discounts For Active Duty Military, Veterans This Memorial Day

 “The superintendents in Florida, the principals, the teachers overwhelmingly wanted to get back, wanted to give the kids the ability to learn face-to-face because they understood how important it was,” DeSantis said.